amemetov/sdc-term1-prj2-traffic-sign-classifier/README.md

 | .009			| Dangerous curve to the left			|

-For the Road Work, the model is almost absolutely sure that it is Bump Road sign - 0.999987960.
+For the Road Work, the model is almost absolutely sure that it is Bump Road sign is 0.999987960.

 The probability for Road Work is only 6.75739830e-06.